 Okay, this one might seem a bit heavy but if you don’t consider this it’s an opportunity missed.
 Brand is important, it’s not just about print and design, but every material you have should at least be produced ‘on brand’ and represent your business.

-So these are the basic points,but the truth is there is a lot more you can do and alot more help you can get when you need it.
+So these are the basic points, but the truth is there is a lot more you can do and alot more help you can get when you need it.
 Print buying should be a positive thing for any business.
-In this age where digital technology and artificial intelligence appears to be taking over decisions about when and where you buy your print, what you choose, how you construct your budget become more important t get right than ever before.
+In this age where digital technology and artificial intelligence appear to be taking over decisions about when and where you buy your print, what you choose, and how you construct your budget becomes more important to get right than ever before.

 Get in touch or comment if you would like to find out more.